Best prices without any hidden costs

 Conveniently pay in 2 installments

 We are the global one-stop-shop for everything camping related - helping campers all over the world to book their perfect camping experience.

 Great and hand-picked campstar locations where you can rent your perfect RV.

 Campstar helps you explore the important things in life!
 Discover more on Youtube, Facebook, Instagram and our blog campstar trends.

 Ireland, the enchanting island on the edge of Europe, exerts an almost mystical magic.
 It lies in the North Atlantic, west of the British Isles.
 The west coast is very rugged and has numerous offshore islands, most of which are uninhabited today.
-Ireland features incredibly beautiful, unspoilt regions and is a veritable El Dorado for holidaymakers who set off in a campervan to explore the island.
+Ireland features incredibly beautiful, unspoilt regions and is a veritable El Dorado for holidaymakers who set off in an RV to explore the island.